Drakkar-Software/OctoBot-Docs/Webhooks/Using-a-webhook-with-OctoBot.md

             configuration.

-    -   Option 2: If your OctoBot is exposed to the Internet you can disable ngrok and set the listening port and ip for the webhook
+    -   Option 2: If your OctoBot is exposed to the Internet you can disable ngrok and set the listening port and ip for the webhook.

+    {% hint style="info" %}
+    When using option 2 with docker you also need to add `-p 9000:9000` after `docker run`.
+    {% endhint %}

 3. Activate a tentacle using a webhook service (like the trading view signals trading mode).